U.S. Accredited School in Puerto Vallarta Mexico

 U.S. citizens apply to colleges and universities for need-based financial aid through FAFSA, the Free Application for Federal Student Aid.
 Although the application cannot be submitted to universities until January 1 of the last year of high school, the student and family can begin the process a couple of months before by applying for a pin and filling out worksheets available on the website.
 The pin is necessary to submit the application electronically, and both the student and the parent(s) need a pin.
 Some federal money is also available for U.S. citizens to use at Canadian universities.

 Most schools require additional documentation of financial need, usually including income tax records (from the U.S., Mexico , or another country) and statements of assets.
-Many American schools require US citizens to complete the College Board's CSS/Financial Aid profile online.
-Some schools also require Mexicans and Canadians to complete this form.
-It is generally available in October of the senior year, and there is a listing of which schools require the form on the website
+Many American schools require students to complete the College Board's CSS/Financial Aid profile online.
+It is generally available in October of the senior year, and there is a listing of which schools require the form on the website.

 You will need a student visa to study in a foreign country.
 You will apply for your visa after you have received a letter of acceptance of a university .
 You can apply for a US student visa at the US Consulate in Guadalajara.
 Information on the procedure to obtain an F-1 Student Visa is available here.
 You can apply for a Canadian visa through the Canadian Embassy in Mexico City.
 Information on the procedure to obtain a Study Permit is available here.